kleinbottle/swanlotus/content/blogs/olympiad-problem/olympiad-problem.md

 In this blog, I am not setting out to expound a blazingly fast method of solution, nor am I attempting mathematical terseness.
 I will be discursive because I want to _savour_ the problem in all its aspects, as they suggested themselves to me.
 I also hope that, by so doing, I stimulate mathematical thinking in my readers, and give them an experience of the mathematical adventure, if nothing else.

-[^1]: I have not checked the if, which, when, and level of the Olympiad, but simply took on the problem in good  faith.
+[^1]: I have not checked the if, the which, the when, and the level of the Olympiad, but simply took on the problem in good  faith.

 ## A pictorial approach